nfernandezsanz/CryptoPriceAPI/README.md

 ## :dart: About ##

-REST API developed with Djando and Python designed to collect information about the current and historical sentiment of many cryptocurrencies using NLP models.<br>It is a personal project, which I plan to improve over time.
+REST API developed with Djando and Python designed to collect information about the current and historical sentiment of many cryptocurrencies using NLP models and classic information such as the fear and greed index<br>It is a personal project, which I plan to improve over time.
 Collaborations are welcome :).
 ## :sparkles: Features ##
 :heavy_check_mark: Data for over 13,000+ cryptocurrencies such as Bitcoin, Ethereum, XRP and much more;\
 :heavy_check_mark: 500+ sources of information;\